Interagency Threat Assessment and Coordination Group (ITACG)

 The ITACG's Role in Info Sharing

-The ITACG continues to play an important role in institutionalizing the process of information sharing between the federal government and state, local, and tribal partners by assisting federal partners in interpreting and analyzing intelligence intended for dissemination to frontline law enforcement, public safety, and homeland security personnel.
+The ITACG played an important role in institutionalizing the process of information sharing between the federal government and state, local, and tribal partners by assisting federal partners in interpreting and analyzing intelligence intended for dissemination to frontline law enforcement, public safety, and homeland security personnel.
 Analysis of the 2011 NCTC-led Counterterrorism Customer Satisfaction Survey of Intelligence Community Products and Services data revealed that 91% of customers rate their satisfaction with the usefulness, timeliness, and responsiveness of ITACG Roll Call Release products as “Very Useful” to “Somewhat Useful.”

 A Guide for First Responders

 The second edition of the ITACG Intelligence Guide for First Responders provides an overview of the Intelligence Community, information regarding resources available to state, local, and tribal partners, and guidance on understanding federal intelligence reporting, terminology, and acronyms.
 This version updates the first edition, which was published in October 2009, and includes two new sections: "Reporting Suspicious Activity," which covers participation in the Nationwide Suspicious Activity Reporting Initiative, and "Joint Partnerships," which highlights a few of the joint federal and state, local, and tribal activities around the country.
 The second edition is currently available through state and major urban area fusion centers and Joint Terrorism Task Forces.
-Learn more by visiting ITACG's homepage.